xmrrh/aws-android-social-sample/content/socialapp/appsync/android-appsync.md

 ```

-Create an AWSAppSyncClient using the ClientFactory created above in the onCreate function of WriteActivity.java.
+Create an AWSAppSyncClient using the ClientFactory created above in the onCreate function of **WriteActivity.java**.

 Add ClientFactory.appSyncInit (..) to onCreate () as shown below.